Green Bean Casserole

 Serves 8

-This green bean casserole recipe is an updated twist on the classic holiday side dish.
-Made with fresh green beans and a creamy homemade mushroom sauce, it's healthy and delicious.
-I like to top it with crispy baked onions (see the notes below!), but store-bought French fried onions work here too.
+This green bean casserole recipe is a delicious homemade version of the classic holiday side dish.
+It's made with fresh green beans and a from-scratch creamy mushroom sauce.
+I like to top it with crispy baked onions (see the notes below!), but store-bought crispy fried onions work here too.

 Ingredients